Diksha Dagar misses cut by one shot in Chinese Taipei, Tamburlini stays in lead - www.lokmattimes.com

 Diksha Dagar misses cut by one shot in Chinese Taipei, Tamburlini stays in lead

-Taoyuan [Taiwan], October 11 : Diksha Dagar missed the cut for the second straight week but this time it ...
+Taoyuan (Chinese Taipei), Oct 11 Diksha Dagar missed the cut for the second straight week but this time ...

-Diksha paid heavily for the price of 6-over 78 in the first round and even a 72 in the second could not help her.

-She is next due to play the Women's Indian Open at home.
+She is next due to play the Hero Women’s Indian Open at home.

 Meanwhile, the Order of Merit leader, Chiara Tamburlini (66-73) who was in a share of the lead after 18 holes, had a more difficult second day carding a round of 73 (+1).